nicolay-r/distil-tuning-llm/README.md

 # MeDistill-d2n-long

 This repo represent a tiny and **reforged version** of the original [`MeDistil-d2n` framework](https://github.com/Xiaoxiao-Liu/distill-d2n) and the related paper studies.
-This project exploits `rouge_score` and `evaluation` library for summarization specific loss calculations.
+This project exploits ROUGE-based post-evaluation for summarization specific loss calculations.
+This project is majorly adapted for `QWEN` models.

 ## Setup